jfenwick/bluepill-notes/README.md

 No serial printing from the ST-Link programmer.
 Use an FTDI programmer to connect to separate serial port.\
 Mbed Studio is an OK IDE to build programs in.

 At one point I started the debugger on Mbed Studio and the board got stuck.
 I managed to erase the chip in STM32 ST-LINK Utility.
-This is why it's useful to be able to use the utility even if you mostly program the board throug the IDE.
+This is why it's useful to be able to use the utility even if you mostly program the board through the IDE.

 Don't try to printf floats!
 I got bit by this one. https://forums.mbed.com/t/printf-not-working-with-float-data-type/562